 Dean lifted both hands from where they'd fallen in shock, and started yanking at Cas's hospital gown.
 Cas didn't stop talking, but he did look down with a perplexed expression to watch himself be forcibly undressed.
 "It was a standard operation, though, and I don't want to stay here any longer than I have to.
 I'd go home tonight but Doctor- Dean, what are you doing?"

 He'd reached around him again to untie the fastenings (when he'd realised just tugging wasn't doing much) and had pulled the blue collar-edge all the way down his torso, leaving the icky garment crumpled on top of the sheets, still attached to Cas by his wrists.
-Dean pushed impatiently at it to get a clearer view of the sewn-up gash in his side.
+Dean pushed impatiently at it to get a clearer view of the sewn-up gash covered by gauze.

 There was a careful moment of silence, which Cas then broke by saying "I'm supposed to avoid any strenuous movement to allow it time to heal neatly."
 Dean realised his head was sort of swimming; the edges of his vision were blurring around like motor oil on a puddle.
 "It's alright, I can barely feel it."
 His voice was low, not needing volume to travel across the tiny space between them.